 Yoon Chae is an associate in Baker McKenzie’s Dallas office, where he works on intellectual property and technology-related matters.
-He regularly writes and talks about IP law and ethical issues relating to artificial intelligence and autonomous systems.
-He served as the Firm’s first Fellow at the World Economic Forum’s Centre for the Fourth Industrial Revolution in 2017-2018, where he researched legal and ethical implications of AI and co-authored the widely distributed white paper, “Artificial Intelligence Collides with Patent Law.”
+He regularly writes and talks about IP law and ethics issues relating to artificial intelligence and autonomous systems.
+He served as the Firm’s first Fellow at the World Economic Forum’s Centre for the Fourth Industrial Revolution, where he researched legal and ethical implications of AI and co-authored the widely distributed white paper, “Artificial Intelligence Collides with Patent Law.”
 He serves as an Innovation Ambassador and as a member of the Dallas office’s Recruiting Committee, and is an active contributor to the Firm’s diversity and inclusion efforts.
 Having been raised in India, Singapore, and South Korea, he brings a global perspective to his practice.

 Representative Legal Matters